xurei/react-loader-component/README.md

     component to render when the state of the store does not match `isError` nor `isLoading` (typically, the "loading" state).
     The props passed to the loader are forwarded to the error component.

-  - `componentDidMount(props)` :
+  - `componentWillUpdate(props)` :

-    function called when the component is mounted.
-Typically the place where you put you `dispatch()` methods.
+    function called when the component is mounted or has updated its props.
+Typically the place where you put your `dispatch()` methods in a Redux environment.

   - `componentWillUnmount(props)` :